Note: this article has been updated as of Nov 26, 2021.

 - Make sure the SETTINGS are correct (units- DEGREES or whatever your group uses)

-- Know your mapshare address and your device address (ie email address) and have it in your phone.
-SHARE this with those you play with and those at home.
+- Know your mapshare address (very important) and your device address (ie email address- to be used to/from other InReach users) and have it in your phone.
+SHARE this with those you play with and those at home (send those at home a message and just tell them to reply to that message if they need to ping you).

 - Message your friends and understand how to see where they are so you can get to them if they are in trouble.